-(b) Every supplier that becomes an agricultural water supplier after December 31, 2012, shall prepare and adopt an agricultural water management plan within one year after the date it has become an agricultural water supplier.

-(c) A water supplier that indirectly provides water to customers for agricultural purposes shall not prepare a plan pursuant to this part without the consent of each agricultural water supplier that directly provides that water to its customers.

-10821. (a) An agricultural water supplier required to prepare a plan pursuant to this part shall notify each city or county within which the supplier provides water supplies that the agricultural water supplier will be preparing the plan or reviewing the plan and considering amendments or changes to the plan.
-The agricultural water supplier may consult with, and obtain comments from, each city or county that receives notice pursuant to this subdivision.
+- (b) Every supplier that becomes an agricultural water supplier after December 31, 2012, shall prepare and adopt an agricultural water management plan within one year after the date it has become an agricultural water supplier. - (c) A water supplier that indirectly provides water to customers for agricultural purposes shall not prepare a plan pursuant to this part without the consent of each agricultural water supplier that directly provides that water to its customers. - 10821. (a) An agricultural water supplier required to prepare a plan pursuant to this part shall notify each city or county within which the supplier provides water supplies that the agricultural water supplier will be preparing the plan or reviewing the plan and considering amendments or changes to the plan.
+The agricultural water supplier may consult with, and obtain comments from, each eity or county that receives notice pursuant to this subdivision.

-(b) The amendments to, or changes in, the plan shall be adopted and submitted in the manner set forth in Article 3 (commencing with Section 10840).

-Article 2.
-Contents of Plans

-10825. (a) It is the intent of the Legislature in enacting this part to allow levels of water management planning commensurate with the numbers of customers served and the volume of water supplied.

-(b) This part does not require the implementation of water conservation programs or practices that are not locally cost effective.

-10826.
-An agricultural water management plan shall be adopted in accordance with this chapter.
-The plan shall do all of the following:

-(a) Describe the agricultural water supplier and the service area, including all of the following:

-- (1) Size of the service area.

-- (2) Location of the service area and its water management facilities.

-- (3) Terrain and soils.

-- (4) Climate.

-- (5) Operating rules and regulations.

-- (6) Water delivery measurements or calculations.

-- (7) Water rate schedules and billing.

-- (8) Water shortage allocation policies.

-(b) Describe the quantity and quality of water resources of the agricultural water supplier, including all of the following:

-- (1) Surface water supply.

-- (2) Groundwater supply.

-- (3) Other water supplies.

-- (4) Source water quality monitoring practices.
+- 57 - SB 7

+(b) The amendments to, or changes in, the plan shall be adopted 2 and submitted in the manner set forth in Article 3 (commencing 3 with Section 10840).
+4 5 Article 2.
+Contents of Plans 6 10825. (a) It is the intent of the Legislature in enacting this part to allow levels of water management planning commensurate with the numbers of customers served and the volume of water 10 supplied. (b) This part does not require the implementation of water 12 conservation programs or practices that are not locally cost 13 14 10826.
+An agricultural water management plan shall be adopted 15 in accordance with this chapter.
+The plan shall do all of the 16 following: (a) Describe the agricultural water supplier and the service area, 18 including all of the following: (1) Size of the service area.
+20 (2) Location of the service area and its water management facilities.
+(3) Terrain and soils.
+(4) Climate.
+24 (5) Operating rules and regulations.
+25 (6) Water delivery measurements or calculations.
+26 (7) Water rate schedules and billing.
+(8) Water shortage allocation policies. (b) Describe the quantity and quality of water resources of the agricultural water supplier, including all of the following: 30 (1) Surface water supply.
+(2) Groundwater supply.
+(3) Other water supplies.
+33 (4) Source water quality monitoring practices.
 (5) Water uses within the agricultural water supplier's service area, including all of the following:

-- (A) Agricultural.

-- (B) Environmental.

-- (C) Recreational.

-- (D) Municipal and industrial.
+(D) Municipal and industrial.

-- (E) Groundwater recharge.
+(E) Groundwater recharge.

-- (F) Transfers and exchanges.

-- (G) Other water uses.

-(6) Drainage from the water supplier's service area.

-(7) Water accounting, including all of the following:

-(A) Quantifying the water supplier's water supplies.

-(B) Tabulating water uses.
+(A) Agricultural.

-(C) Overall water budget.
+(C) Recreational.

-(8) Water supply reliability.
+(B) Environmental.